 The Library will benchmark the most significant elements of its operations against reliable comparators to establish baseline data.
 Priorities will be identified and resources allocated to areas of need to achieve organisational excellence.

 Building the Library’s workforce capability will continue to be a corporate focus.
-A Strategic Workforce Plan for 2015–2019 will set out the Library’s approach to investing in staff.
+The Strategic Workforce Plan sets out the Library’s approach to investing in staff.
 Leveraging the work of the previous strategic workforce plan, the Library will further develop digital competency and confidence, together with staff capability, especially in the areas of career sustainability and leadership.
 Over the life of this corporate plan, the Library will also focus on strengthening business acumen.

 Risk oversight and management